-- 1. Males should not wear an upper garment - 2.
-'Verti' should be tied in such a way that it does not hang below the ankle level. - 3.
-Men should not wear "Shalvei" on the shoulder. - 4.
-Females should not wear an upper garment. - 5.
-Females should not wear the "thaavani" (sari "potta"). - 6.
-The Panchamar should not travel unnecessarily on roads and in public places.
+- 6. The Panchamar should not travel unnecessarily on roads and in public places.
 When proceeding on permitted paths, they must announce their coming by dragging a "kaavolei" (dried Palmyrah leaf) behind them. - 7.
-Panchamar must not wear any jewelry. - 8.
-The Panchamar can not tie the "thali" (wedding necklace) at weddings. - 9.
+Panchamar must not wear any jewellery. - 8.
+The Panchamar cannot tie the "thali" (wedding necklace) at weddings. - 9.
 The Panchamar must not wear white for higher rituals. - 10.
 The Panchamar must not wear white for important/ special rituals. - 11.
 They must bury the dead without cremation. - 12.
 They should not use any musical instruments to rejoice or mourn. - 13.
 They should not play music at auspicious or inauspicious functions. - 14.
 They should not use the ponds of the "high" castes. - 15.
-They must not use umbrellas.

-- 16. They must not wear footwear. - 17.
+They must not use umbrellas. - 16.
+They must not wear footwear. - 17.
 They must not study. - 18.
-They must not keep any gods belonging to the "high" caste in their temples. - 19.
+They must not keep any gods belonging to the "high" castes in their temples. - 19.
 They cannot enter the "high" caste temples. - 20.
 They must not enter tea-shops. - 21.
 They must not draw water from public wells. - 22.
-They cannot either drive or travel in cycles and cars etc. - 23.
-They cannot sit while traveling by buses - 24.
+They cannot either drive or travel in cycles and cars. - 23.
+They cannot sit while travelling in buses. - 24.
 Even after permission was granted to study in schools, they were not allowed to sit on chairs.

 Thus, prohibitions imposed against the Panchamar in Jaffna were quite extensive.
 They ranged from dress code, denial of access to drinking water and denial of access to public spaces and services.
-Other caste-based constraints too obtained from specific situations.
-For instance, though there was a tradition that women would cry together at a funeral house by hugging each other, the low caste women could not join with the high caste women in this expressive moment.
-At a high caste funeral a separate place was allocated for the low caste women to cry together.
-Many of the prohibitions which are listed above are eliminated today through continuous struggles against untouchability, while some are still practiced.
+Other caste-based constraints too prevailed in specific situations.

+For instance, though there was a tradition that women would cry together at a funeral house by hugging each other, the 'low caste' women could not join with the 'high caste' women in this expressive moment.
+At a 'high caste' funeral a separate place was allocated for the 'low caste' women to cry together.
+Many of the prohibitions which are listed above are eliminated today through continuous struggles against untouchability, while some are still practised.

-4.4 Struggles against Untouchability in Jaffna Society
+Struggles against Untouchability in Jaffna Society

 The Panchamar agitations against these prohibitions were started in the 1920s.
 The Forum for Depressed Class Tamil Labourers formed in Jaffna in 1927 was the first organized effort to defy the prohibitions imposed against the Panchamars.
 In 1928, this forum launched a campaign for "equality in seating and equality in eating" in protest against caste discrimination against the Panchamar children in schools.
-Due to the sustained efforts over a period of two years, an administrative order was issued in the government aided schools for allowing children from low caste to sit on benches along with the other students of high caste instead of sitting on the floor, as required previously.
-With this order, the 'high caste' Hindus retaliated by burning down some 13 schools that implemented the new regulation.
-In 1930, the political elite of high castes' petitioned to the school authorities to withdraw the order for equal seating arrangement, but they were not successful in turning back the tide.
+Due to the sustained efforts over a period of two years, an administrative order was issued in the government aided schools for allowing children from 'low castes' to sit on benches along with the other students of 'high caste' instead of sitting on the floor, as required previously.
+With this order, the 'high caste' Hindus retaliated by burning down some 15 schools that implemented the new regulation.
+In 1930, the 'high caste' political elite petitioned to the school authorities to withdraw the order for equal seating arrangement, but they were not successful in turning back the tide.